Get Answers to Your Questions!

 Our Resources for Parents section of our website offers many helpful

 conversation starters.
 Click here to go to those resources.
-For questions about the WISE Iowa Project you can e-mail Salem Osland, WISE Director or by phone 515.276.6788.
+For questions about the WISE Iowa Project you can e-mail the WISE team or contact us phone 515.276.6788.